Tymotex/RecHub/README.md

 # RecHub
-A games and music recommendation, browsing and review hub
+A games and music recommendation, browsing and review hub.
+Built with Express and React.